 Founded by Pabini Gabriel-Petit in 2005, UXmatters provides insights and inspiration to experienced professionals working in every aspect of User Experience, as well as those who are just beginning their journey in the field.

-UX obviously matters, and UXmatters [publishes] material contributed by some of the top creative minds in the industry.”—Robert Reimann, coauthor of About Face 3: The Essentials of Interaction Design and About Face 2.0: The Essentials of Interaction Design, Senior Interaction Designer at Sonos, and founding President of Interaction Design Association (IxDA)
+UX obviously matters, and UXmatters [publishes] material contributed by some of the top creative minds in the industry.”—Robert Reimann, coauthor of About Face 3: The Essentials of Interaction Design and About Face 2.0: The Essentials of Interaction Design, Senior Manager, Experience Design, at athenahealth, and founding President of Interaction Design Association (IxDA)

 “UXmatters is a … Webzine focusing on UX, with a talented team of practitioners/writers.
 You will find a wide spectrum of topics related to UX, including Information Design and Usability. … The articles published are of a very high quality and extremely thought provoking….
 I would say UXmatters has got their article mix just right.
 It covers theory and practice, presents innovative ideas and practical solutions, and introduces abstract concepts as well as sound tips….
 UXmatters certainly opens up the spectacular world of user experience matters.
 And yes, it convinces you that a great user experience really does matter!”—Dr. Meghashri Dalvi, in “Matters of User Experience,” published in the IEEE Professional Communication Society Newsletter, in November 2006